coderamen666/srd-v3.5-md/spells/spells-s.md

 Ranged attacks within the area of the storm are impossible.
-Spells cast within the area are disrupted unless the caster succeeds on a Concentration check against a DC equal to the *storm of vengeance*'s save DC + the level of the spell the caster is trying to cast.
+Spells cast within the area are disrupted unless the caster succeeds on a Concentration check against a DC equal to the *storm of vengeance*’s save DC + the level of the spell the caster is trying to cast.

 ## Suggestion